 The following graph shows a history of the amounts contributed vs. the employer contributions, based on a maximum amortization period of 30 years.
 The results would look different if the Actuarially Determined Employer Contribution (ADEC) were calculated according to the Board's target of 18 years.

-Since the amortization period exceeded 30 years in the 2009-2015 valuations, the amount contributed is less than the 30-year contribution in FY 2011-2017.
+The amount contributed is less than the 30-year contribution in FY 2012-2017 and FY 2019-2020.
 In FY 2018 (June 30, 2016 valuation), the amount contributed exceeded the 30-year contribution.